SuperOfficeDocs/superoffice-docs/docs/api/quote-connectors/api/data-carriers/quoteversionstateinfo.md

 ## DraftCalculated

-Draft that has been calculated, and ERP has verified it as OK
+Draft that has been calculated and ERP has verified it as OK

 ## DraftNeedsApproval